Internal Linking Guide

 Internal Linking is a skill that can levitate your site to new heights.
 This is a comprehensive guide on how to use links to optimize websites.
 It combines decades of expertise from the InLinks team in developing Internal link roadmaps and strategies.

-This is the result of an analysis that we have conducted on more than 5,000 websites across the globe and the reason why we’ve built this guide.
+This is the result of an analysis conducted on more than 5,000 websites across the globe and the reason we’ve built this guide.

 Internal linking, as opposed to backlinking, is the art and science of interconnecting content within your web site for SEO.Our definition of Internal Linking at Inlinks.